4troDev/4troDev/README.md

 <h4 align="center">After I'm done learning the basics of coding, I'll be working on learning more advanced coding so I can work on projects like 👇</h4>

-- [Bull Ctrl](https://github.com/Bullctrl) - A online community for people to learn how to code, shared their code, and ask for help.
+- [Bull Ctrl](https://github.com/Bullctrl) - An online community for people to learn how to code, share their code, and ask for help.

-- [GitGuard](https://github.com/GitGuardApp) - GitGuard is a real-time GitHub activity scanner that prioritizes developers' security.
-It keeps your code secure and is open-source.

 - [RepoMonitor](https://github.com/RepoMonitor) - Powerful and useful tool for developers who want to stay on top of their GitHub repositories and keep their code organized, Secure, and up-to-date.